Stand on corners dressed as frankfurters or work as singing servers at a rock-and-roll joint.

-After leaving the set of The Devil Reads Prada, I decided to follow my mom yet again.
+After leaving the set of The Devil Reads Prada, I followed my mom yet again.

-Only my mom wasn’t working here at the time and now that I am writing this, are you sensing a theme here?
+Only my mom wasn’t working here and now that I am writing this, are you sensing a theme here?

-Anyway, she said nice things about the store, so I went in to fill out an application, got called for an interview and you know the drill.
+Anyway, she said pleasant things about the store, so I filled out an application, got called for an interview and you know the drill.

 It was a smooth transition, actually.

-I don’t ever remember feeling out of place at all.
+I never remember feeling out of place at all.

-In fact, I was promoted within a few months of starting to a management position and ended up staying here for over 12 years.
+In fact, they promoted me within a few months of starting into a management position and I ended up staying here for over 12 years.

 A few months in, I was working in the Misses Department one day with my friend Pam when “Miranda” walks into the store.